+Abstract.
 Bioapatite in mammalian teeth is readily preserved in continental sediments and represents a very important archive for reconstructions of environment and climate evolution.
-This project intends to provide a detailed data base of major, minor and trace element

-- and isotope tracers for tooth apatite using a variety of microanalytical techniques.
+This project provides a comprehensive data base of major, minor and trace element and isotope tracers for tooth apatite using a variety of microanalytical techniques.
 The aim is to identify specific sedimentary environments and to improve our understanding on the interaction between internal metabolic processes during tooth formation and external nutritional control and secondary alteration effects.
-Here, we use the electron microprobe, to determine the major and minor element contents of fossil and modern - 10 molar enamel, cement and dentin from hippopotamids.
-Most of the studied specimens are from different ecosystems in Eastern Africa, representing modern and fossil lakustrine (Lake Kikorongo, Lake Albert, and Lake Malawi) and modern fluvial environments of the Nile River system. - Secondary alteration effects in particular FeO, MnO, SO3 and F concentrations, which are 2 to 10 times higher in fossil than in modern enamel; secondary enrichments in fossil dentin and cement are even higher.
-In modern and fossil enamel, along sections perpendicular to the enamel-dentin junction (EDJ) or along cervix-apex profiles, P2O5 and CaO contents and the CaO/P2O5 ratios are very constant (StdDev ~1%). - Linear regression analysis reveals very tight control of the MgO ($R^2 \sim 0.6$), Na2O and Cl variation (for both $R^2 > 0.84$) along EDJ-outer enamel rim profiles, despite large concentration variations (40% to 300%) across the enamel.
-These minor elements show well defined distribution patterns in enamel, similar in all specimens regardless of their age and origin, as the concentration of MgO and Na2O decrease from the enamel-dentin junction (EDJ) towards the outer rim, whereas Cl displays the opposite variation. - Fossil enamel from hippopotamids which lived in the saline Lake Kikorongo have a much higher MgO/Na2O ratio (~1.11) than those from the Neogene fossils of Lake Albert (MgO/Na2O~0.4), which was a large fresh water lake like those in the western
+Here, we use the electron microprobe to determine the major and minor element contents of fossil and modern molar enamel, cement and dentin from Hippopotamids.
+Most of the studied specimens are from different ecosystems in Eastern Africa, representing modern and fossil lacustrine (Lake Kikorongo, Lake Albert, and Lake Malawi) and modern fluvial environments of the Nile River system.

+Secondary alteration effects - in particular FeO, MnO, SO3 and F concentrations - are 2 to 10 times higher in fossil than in modern enamel; the secondary enrichment of these components in fossil dentin and cement is even higher.
+In modern and fossil enamel, along sections perpendicular to the enamel-dentin junction (EDJ) or along cervix-apex profiles, P2O5 and CaO contents and the CaO/P2O5 ratios are very constant (StdDev \sim 1 %).
+Linear regression analysis reveals tight control of the MgO ($R^2 \sim 0.6$), Na2O and Cl variation (for both $R^2 > 0.84$) along EDJ-outer enamel rim profiles, despite large concentration variations (40 % to 300 %) across the enamel.
+These minor elements show well defined distribution patterns in enamel, similar in all specimens regardless of their age and origin, as the concentration of MgO and Na2O decrease from the enamel-dentin junction (EDJ) towards the outer rim, whereas Cl displays the opposite trend.

-Branch of the East African Rift System today.
-Similarly, the MgO/Na2O ratio in modern enamel from the White Nile River (\sim 0.36), which has a Precambrian catchment of dominantly granite and gneisses and passes through several saline zones, is higher than that from the Blue Nile River, whose catchment is the Neogene volcanic Ethiopian
+Fossil enamel from Hippopotamids which lived in the saline Lake Kikorongo have a much higher MgO/Na2O ratio (\sim 1.11) than those from the Neogene fossils of Lake Albert (MgO/Na2O~0.4), which was a large fresh water lake like those in the western Branch of the East African Rift System today.
+Similarly, the MgO/Na2O ratio in modern enamel from the White Nile River (\sim 0.36), which has a Precambrian catchment of dominantly granites and gneisses and passes through several saline zones, is higher than that from the Blue Nile River, whose catchment is the Neogene volcanic Ethiopian Highland (MgO/Na2O~0.22).
+Thus, particularly MgO/Na2O might be a sensitive fingerprint for environments where river and lake water have suffered strong evaporation.